-From push up challenges and hair growth, to garden walk-a-thons and bake-offs, each alumni can use their imagination to create and promote their campaign while supporting your cause!
+From push up challenges and hair growth to garden walk-a-thons and bake-offs, each person can use their imagination to create and promote their campaign while supporting your cause!

 A New Era of Fundraising

 The current pandemic has accelerated the transition to a new era of virtual fundraising.
-And it’s pretty exciting for both organizations and donors.
-With some creativity and the right technology, you can create fresh online fundraising campaigns for supporters around the world!
+With some creativity and the right technology, you can create fresh online fundraising campaigns for supporters worldwide!

 Mastering online fundraising is a valuable skill now and for the future.
-Busy donor lifestyles, distance from events and cost concerns are all strong reasons to continue offering an online event option even after social distancing measures are relaxed.
+Busy donor lifestyles, distance from events, and cost concerns are strong reasons to continue offering an online event option even after social distancing measures are relaxed.